-- For stakeholders who want to provide feedback on a more ongoing basis or in a more in depth manner (two-way communication opportunity), this form is available.
-The form is reviewed by the district level special education leadership on a montly basis.
+- For stakeholders who want to provide feedback on a more ongoing basis or in a more in-depth manner (two-way communication opportunity), this form is available.
+The form is reviewed by the district-level special education leadership on a monthly basis.

-Special Education Lead Teacher for Clairemont, Glennwood, Winnona Park, and Talley Upper Elementary
+Special Education Lead Teacher for Fifth Avenue Upper Elementary and Talley Upper Elementary

 Special Education Lead Teacher for Decatur High School

-Special Education Coordinator for Clairemont, Glennwood, Winnona Park, Talley Upper Elementary, and Decatur High School
+Special Education Coordinator for ECLC, K-2 schools, and Decatur High School

 Chief of State & Federal Programs